h2oai/h2ogpt/FAQ.md

 Most of the knowledge of the model is from pre-training on the billions of tokens, the fine-tuning only turns that language model into a chatbot by returning short answers for short questions, or in other words, pre-training creates language understanding and some knowledge, while fine-tuning injects style.
 Certain simple personality traits can be modified by fine-tuning however, and we are working on giving h2oGPT proper personality: https://github.com/h2oai/h2ogpt/issues/73
+Update: We continued fine-tuning with the [h2oai/h2oai/openassistant_oasst1_h2ogpt](https://huggingface.co/datasets/h2oai/openassistant_oasst1_h2ogpt) dataset, which includes some personalization, and the effects are noticeable.

 ### Is h2oGPT multi-lingual?